-The below list provides you answers to the most frequently questioned products and summarizes the effects they have to intermittent fasting.
+The below list provides you answers to the most frequently questioned products and summarizes the effects they have on intermittent fasting.

 Mineral water and water, in general, is free of calories and allowed during fasting.
 Mineral water is full of minerals to help restore electrolyte and mineral imbalance that happens while fasting.
-For this reason, mineral water is advisable when doing fasting.
+For this reason, mineral water is the most advisable Intermittent Fasting drink.

 Apple Cider Vinegar

-Apple cider vinegar is free of calories and allowed during the fasting.
-In fact, it actually helps to lower blood sugar levels and improve digestion.
-You should take 1-2 tbsp of apple cider vinegar diluted with water before going to sleep to lower blood sugar levels during the sleep.
+Apple cider vinegar is free of calories and allowed during fasting.
+In fact, it actually helps to lower blood sugar levels and improve digestion when following Intermittent Fasting.

 Stevia is a natural sweetener and a good choice if you must have something sweet.
 Studies have shown that it has no negative side effects as compared to artificial sweeteners and might even lover glucose and insulin levels.
 It might, however, instigate hunger for some and you might want to be careful.

 Coconut oil and/or other oils contain pure fats.
 Technically speaking, anything that has calories, even if it is a tiny amount break your fast.
 However, fat has little to no effect on insulin, blood glucose, or any of the other measurements that indicate a “broken fast.”
 For this reason, it could be considered as part of fasting, as popularized by Bulletproof fasting.